Deep learning via message passing algorithms based on belief propagation: Numerical results

-Given the high local entropy (i.e., the flatness) of the solutions found by the BP-based algorithms, we tested them on a classic machine learning problem where the possibility of rearranging solutions at low training error can be advantageous: how to prevent catastrophic forgetting.
-When a deep network is trained sequentially on different tasks, it tends to forget exponentially fast the previously seen tasks when a new task is learned \citep{mccloskey1989catastrophic, robins1995catastrophic, fusi2005cascade}.
-Quite consistently, recent work~\citep{feng2021inverse} has shown that searching for a flat region in the loss landscape can indeed help to prevent catastrophic forgetting.
+Given the high local entropy (i.e. the flatness) of the solutions found by the BP-based algorithms (see Appendix~\ref{sec:locen_appendix}), we perform additional tests in a classic setting, continual learning, where the possibility of locally rearranging the solutions while keeping low training error can be an advantage.
+When a deep network is trained sequentially on different tasks, it tends to forget exponentially fast previously seen tasks while learning new ones \citep{mccloskey1989catastrophic, robins1995catastrophic, fusi2005cascade}.
+Recent work~\citep{feng2021inverse} has shown that searching for a flat region in the loss landscape can indeed help to prevent catastrophic forgetting.
+Several heuristics have been proposed to mitigate the problem \citep{kirkpatrick2017overcoming, aljundi2018memory, zenke2017continual, Laborieux2021} but all require specialized adjustments to the loss or the dynamics .

-In recent years several implementations have been proposed to mitigate this problem in deep neural networks (see e.g. \citep{kirkpatrick2017overcoming, aljundi2018memory, zenke2017continual}).
-All of these methods however succeed in the continual learning scenario by imposing some constraint on the loss function based on the previously learned task.
-Here we show that our message passing scheme is in fact naturally prone to learn multiple tasks sequentially, mitigating the characteristic memory issues of the gradient-like optimization scheme, without the need for explicit modifications.